 Time Out says

-Once again, Olsson turns to his method of 16mm reclamation, this time, with more purpose and ambition.
-Instead of creating another chronological journey, he weds extraordinary found footage—an Angolan jungle night raid, a Liberian miners' strike, an early, hopeful interview with Zimbabwe's Robert Mugabe—to the words of anticolonialist social theorist Frantz Fanon, whose 1961 text The Wretched of the Earth provides a framework for the new documentary's nine sections.
-"Greater violence," Fanon contends, is the only way to roust the initial violence of an invading power.
-Only minutes in, Olsson gets his dark clouds brewing.
+Olsson returns to his method of 16mm exhumation, this time with more purpose and ambition.
+Instead of creating another chronological journey, he weds extraordinary found footage—an Angolan jungle night raid, a Liberian miners’ strike, an early interview with Zimbabwe’s Robert Mugabe—to the words of anticolonialist social theorist Frantz Fanon, whose 1961 text The Wretched of the Earth is the framework for this doc’s nine sections.
+“Greater violence,” Fanon contends, is the only way to oust an invading power.
+Only minutes in, and Olsson is getting his dark clouds brewing.

-Will it help to be boned up on your '60s and '70s historical hotspots?
-Undoubtedly: Concerning Violence demands a plugged-in viewer, as does Chris Marker's immortal history of the left wing, A Grin Without a Cat (1977), to which this project feels like an addendum.
-But Olsson is savvy enough to extend a hand to the young and curious: ex-Fugee Lauryn Hill's soulful readings take Fanon's message to a personal place of fire.
-Elsewhere, the filmmaker uses the writer's shock tactics to fuel his own artistic strategy, confronting us with hospitalized militia victims missing their arms and feet (including an impossibly sad mother and infant).
+Will it help to be boned up on your ’60s and ’70s historical hot spots?
+Undoubtedly.
+Concerning Violence demands a plugged-in viewer, as does A Grin Without a Cat (1977), Chris Marker’s immortal history of the left wing, to which this feels like a cousin.
+But Olsson is savvy enough to extend a helping hand to the young and curious: Ex-Fugee Lauryn Hill’s soulful readings take Fanon’s message to a personal place of fire.
+Elsewhere, the filmmaker uses the writer’s shock tactics to fuel his own artistic strategy, confronting us with hospitalized militia victims missing their arms and feet (including an impossibly sad mother and infant).

-Finding purchase here will be valuable, especially when the takeaway is less a didactic sense of outrage than a more measured examination of the sacrifices people make to bring about change.
-Olsson requires us to connect the dots to today's struggles (a missed opportunity), but his discoveries are more than sufficient.
-The white Rhodesian, scowling at his butler, calling him "stupid" within earshot—the effrontery is hard to wrap your head around.
+The takeaway is less a didactic sense of outrage than a measured examination of sacrifice.
+Olsson doesn’t connect the dots to today’s struggles (a missed opportunity), but his footage discoveries are more than sufficient, e.g., a white Rhodesian, scowling at his butler, calling him “stupid” within earshot—the effrontery is hard to wrap your head around.

 Follow Joshua Rothkopf on Twitter: @joshrothkopf